Preparation and Purpose

 Standardized Test Performance

-Fall 2021 note: Given the extraordinary circumstances facing high school students and families due to the COVID-19 pandemic, SAT/ACT scores will not be required for students applying for fall 2021 admission.
-Students who are unable to submit test scores, or who choose not to, will not be disadvantaged and will remain eligible for merit scholarships.
-Please read the full details surrounding this update here.
+SAT/ACT scores will not be required for students applying for Fall 2024, Spring 2025, Fall 2025 or Spring 2026 admission.
+Students who choose not to submit test scores will not be disadvantaged and will remain eligible for merit scholarships.
+Read the full details surrounding this update.

-Syracuse University does not require or consider the SAT subject tests.
+At Syracuse University, we do not require or consider the SAT subject tests.

 Personality

 Grades are only part of our admissions equation.
-Your personal essay illustrates your goals, interests, experiences, and values.
-Though an interview is not mandatory, it is an ideal way to further personalize your application.
+Your personal essay illustrates your goals, interests, experience and values.
+Though a personal interview is not mandatory, it is an ideal way to further personalize your application.

 The Opinion of Others

-An evaluation from your guidance counselor and two academic teacher recommendations give admissions representatives a sense of your unique gifts, capabilities, and accomplishments.
+An evaluation from your guidance counselor and a recommendation from one academic teacher give admissions representatives a sense of your gifts, capabilities and accomplishments.
 These testimonials help to round out who you are as a student—and a person.

 Extracurricular Activities

-The Admissions Committee will review your after-school activities, volunteer work, or employment, to see how each illustrates your organizational and leadership skills, as well as your commitment to helping others.
+The Admissions Committee will review your after-school activities, volunteer work and employment to see how each illustrates your organizational and leadership skills, as well as your commitment to helping others.

 Special Talent

-Several programs at Syracuse University include a talent component, including art and design, architecture, drama, and music.
+Several programs at Syracuse University have a talent component, including art and design, architecture, drama and music.
 Talent is evaluated by faculty members, and their evaluations are shared with the Admissions Committee.

 Strength of Character

-Syracuse University is looking for more than academically prepared students.
-Syracuse students innovate and take risks, they are people of integrity and good citizenship.
-You are a strong candidate if you strengthen and support those around you, even as you are working to develop yourself.
+We look for more than academically prepared students.
+Syracuse students innovate and take risks—they’re people of integrity and good citizenship.
+You’re a strong candidate if you strengthen and support those around you, even as you work to develop yourself.

 The Selection Process

-Over 35,000 students applied for the fall 2018 semester for a first-year class of about 3,600 students.
+Over 42,000 students applied for the Fall 2023 semester for a first-year class of about 3,700 students.
 Each college has specific enrollment goals.
 When your application and materials are considered, difficult decisions must be made.
 They are not always a statement of your ability, but a matter of competition.
-Keep in mind that you can always indicate a second-choice college for admissions, and will be considered on a space-available basis.
+Keep in mind that you can always indicate a second-choice college for admissions and will be considered on a space-available basis.